anhinga/2021-notes/README.md

 if one wants to fully implement DMMs in PyTorch.
 However, my recommendation is to implement DMMs in something like Julia Flux and JAX which fit DMMs much better (see the `research-notes` directory).

+---

+The `mind-games` directory contains my old spec for "non-invasive" brain-computer interfaces.

+It might be that the time has come to start resurrecting this line of thinking.

+---

+The `matrix-mult-machines` focusing on my key experimental activity this year: study of machines where matrix multiplication plays a key role, and visual study of matrix multiplication performed by interpreting monochrome images as matrices and multiplying them using matrix multiplication.

+So far this looks very promising.